-Ginger, cinnamon, clove, nutmeg, cardamom and vanilla evoke images of exotic tropical climes, gin-pickled, eccentric plantation owners, westward bound clippers and delicious, aromatic curries.
-The Tropical Spice Garden, in a jungle valley that was formerly a rubber plantation, a stone’s throw from the sea, is a great place to discover the heady world of spice, past and present.
+Ginger, cinnamon, clove, nutmeg, cardamom and vanilla evoke images of exotic tropical climes, gin-pickled plantation owners, westward bound clippers and delicious, aromatic curries.
+The Tropical Spice Garden, in a jungle valley that was formerly a rubber plantation, is a great place to discover the heady world of Southeast Asian spice, past and present.

 Although the staff at the ticket counter will bring you firmly back to reality by producing an industrial sized bottle of mosquito repellent, strongly advising a liberal dousing, don’t be put off, for like an intrepid early planter, great riches await the adventurous -- this is one of the most rewarding, fun half-day trips Penang has to offer.

 The superbly designed garden is a feast for the eyes.
 For starters, take the shimmering Water Garden, a sampan boat wallowing near its reedy banks, giant water lilies the size of dustbin lids dotting the surface, as fish dart below and dragonflies hover above.

 Meandering pebble paths zigzag up to the spice terraces, stepped down one side of the valley.
 Amble past citronella, torch ginger, aloe vera, turmeric, tamarind and countless others, learning about medicinal, culinary and even musical uses before winding up at the vanilla grove, rust red bark stencilled against jungle green.
 Learn too, either from the audio guide or discreetly placed information boards, about a lost world of travellers, pioneers and planters and the importance of the spice trade in Penang’s rise to glory; how fortunes and empires were made and unmade overnight by the modest clove, pepper and nutmeg.